MAHALAKSHMIKONGARI/bigdata-groupD-hue/README.md

    ![](https://github.com/MAHALAKSHMIKONGARI/bigdata-groupD-hue/blob/master/Images/hive9.JPG)

- -  Query used to display the table where city name starts with M and end with E
+ -  Query used to display the table where city name starts with U and end with A

     ```SELECT * FROM order```